PrestaShop/docs/src/content/1.7/development/webservice/tutorials/prestashop-webservice-lib/delete-resource.md

 ---
+title: Delete a resource
-title: 6 - Delete a resource
+menuTitle: 6 - Delete a resource
 weight: 6
 ---